 FlexJobs vs. freelance job boards

-One thing I noticed immediately is how many freelance job listings were on FlexJobs.
-Freelancing is a growing field, and many of the freelancers I know have left their day jobs to freelance full-time because it’s such a scalable option.
+One thing you'll immediately notice is how many freelance job listings are on FlexJobs.
+Freelancing is a growing field, and many of the freelancers are leaving their day jobs to freelance full-time because it’s such a scalable option.

 The problem some freelancers face is finding work: there’s not a lack of freelance work out there, but it can be hard to figure out where to look for new opportunities.

 Many freelancers turn to job boards, but they charge some kind of fee too, and it can add up to more than you would pay to find freelance work on FlexJobs.